|

 and fall, and a fish bubble will send them

 crashing.
-Sadistic thing to try out: Hold
+Here's a sadistic thing to try out: Hold

 a conch over the area where the starfish